git-marcopitra/sumedical-v2/README.md

-# IPX INTERFACE TEMPLATE
+# SUM MEDICAL

 ## Contributing

 We always want to be better.

-Feel invited to contribute, if you are comfortable, follow the instructions in [CONTRIBUTING.md](./CONTRIBUTING.md) to get started.
+If you are able to read this, probably you can contribute, if you are comfortable, follow the instructions in [CONTRIBUTING.md](./CONTRIBUTING.md) to get started.

 ## Quick start